 Getting Your Bearings

 The East-Caribbean island of Barbados might sound like one giant beach, but it’s divided into different regions.
 The sophisticated southwestern corner has Bridgetown’s shopping, dining and nightlife, although the entire south of the island is worth exploring.
-For calm beaches and stunning reefs, head west.
+For calm beaches, stunning reefs and the most luxurious hotels, head west.
 With choppier waters (but beautiful botanical gardens), go east.
 Hotels and resorts are spread across the island.

 We’d Be Doing A Bad Job If We Didn’t Mention Barbados Beaches